dpjanes/homestar-denon-avr/README.md

 # Raspberry Pi

-If this does not install, make sure to run this command
+If this does not install, make sure to run these commands

     sudo apt-get install libavahi-compat-libdnssd-dev

-sudo apt-get install avahi-utils avahi-browse --all --resolve --terminate
+    sudo apt-get install avahi-utils

 ## About